Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

     <div class="project-text">
       <h2>Contextual Effects on Ensemble Emotion Perception</h2>
       <p>
     People can rapidly judge the average emotion of multiple faces—an ability known as ensemble perception.
 However, in everyday life, the context also shapes how we read a crowd’s mood.
 The same excited group might feel very different at a protest versus a concert.
 This study examined whether context changes ensemble emotion perception using naturalistic stimuli combining human figures with emotional backgrounds.
-Two experiments showed that both facial and background valence influenced judgments, indicating that context modulates how people perceive crowd emotion.
+Two experiments revealed that both facial and background valence shaped participants’ judgments, demonstrating that context modulate ensemble emotion perception.
       </p>
     </div>
   </section>